 Doctor Noize & The Band

-The Doc's a Stanford-educated father, chart-topping recording artist, commissioned composer for stage and screen, live performer, author, hit app creator, award-winning teacher, speaker, studio owner and humorist.
+The Doc's a Stanford-educated father, chart-topping musician, commissioned composer for stage and screen, author, award-winning teacher, speaker, studio owner and humorist.
+Doctor Noize ignites imaginations with vibrant songs, engaging workshops, and interactive performances, sparking joy for children and anyone who likes to have fun.
 Featuring strong male, female, and diverse characters with contrasting and collaborating perspectives, his work is for everyone.

 Mission Statement: Doctor Noize inspires creativity, curiosity and character through music, art, and words.